Updated on December 30th, 2021

 - Chunk honey

 Honey stored by bees under wax cappings is in liquid form.
-Most honey is harvested and extracted from was comb as a liquid.
+Most honey is harvested and extracted from comb as a liquid.

 Beekeepers harvest frames of capped honey from the hive.
 After removing the caps, honey can be extracted from the comb by several methods.
 (Hence the reference to extracted honey.)